SIGNS OF THE TIMES: INTEGRATING EMOJIS, SYMBOLS, AND SOCIAL MEDIA IN THE 21ST CENTURY LITERACY LESSON

 Tweet When Complete!

-As you most likely know, Twitter is a very popular social media platform that restricts its users to posting messages (Tweets) limited to 280 characters.
+As you most likely know, Twitter is a very popular social media platform that restricts users from posting messages (Tweets) limited to 280 characters.
 In Tweet When Complete!, students must summarize their assigned reading within the allowed 280 characters.

 This limited canvas forces the student to think hard about the reading material they have completed.
-They must dig down deep to uncover the main ideas and then express them in a concise manner.
+They must dig down deep to uncover the main ideas and then concisely express them.

 With repeated practice, this will help students develop a leaner, more direct writing style – a very useful skill to develop.